 Thankfully, a few great spiritualists of today have decoded our ancient rich heritage which turns out to be an essence of living a holistic life to fill this gap, understand the interconnection and fix our lifestyle.
 According to them, the source of all mood, attitude, energy levels is right inside us.
 Yes, we ourselves are the whole and sole source of what we have in life today – be it joy, positivity and enthusiasm or misery, negativity and inertia.
 Amazingly enough, this heritage has discovered many remedies to reverse the harmful tendencies of misery, lethargy and so on into desirable qualities of love, happiness, kindness etc. They termed every such remedial treatment and technique that uplifts the energy and infuses life in its right spirit as ‘Spirituality’.
 Cosmic singing and dancing, inner stillness, wisdom, sense of universal belongingness, proper breathing, yoga, meditation and selfless service to name a few are all different flavours of this ‘holistic’ living called Spirituality.

 “The Sanskrit word for health is ‘Swastha’, means one who is established in oneself, one who is centered.
 Health is not merely an absence of disease; it’s a dynamic expression of life!” says Gurudev Sri Sri RaviShankar.

-So, if you haven’t yet, this may serve as an eye-opener and it’s high time you begin barging into this hitherto oblivious doorways of untapped source of infinite comprehensive well-being so closely and easily available right within.
+So, if you haven’t yet, this may serve as an eye-opener.
+It’s high time you begin barging into this hitherto oblivious doorway of untapped source of infinite comprehensive well-being so closely and easily available right within.
 Remember to take this whole into account next time, before actually declaring yourself ‘fit and healthy’!